 - Bring to boil, stirring constantly until desired consistency is reached.
 Season to taste and serve.

-All 3 methods include an optional thickener: 3 Tbsp of arrowroot combined with 4 Tbsp of water.
+All 3 methods include an optional thickener: 3 tablespoon of arrowroot combined with 4 tablespoon of water.
 Simply whisk the arrowroot and water together in a small bowl, then add to the stew at the end of cooking, based on the method you are using.